-Following identification of a possible investment candidate, the Company conducts significant and detailed financial, operational and legal due diligence, using both its internal team of qualified professionals as well as external advisors and counsel as required.
+Following identification of a possible investment candidate, the Company conducts significant and detailed financial, commercial, operational and legal due diligence, using both its internal team of qualified professionals as well as external advisors and counsel as required.

-In addition to the financial support provided to investees, the Company offers operational support to investees in its ecosystem.
-This support is investee-specific depending upon the needs of each investee identified by the Company.
+In addition to financial support, the Company offers operational support to the Investees in its ecosystem.
+This support is Investee-specific depending upon the needs of each Investee identified by the Company.